 - Implement and control the flow of data to and from AWS

 - Select the appropriate AWS service based on compute, data, or security requirements

 - Identify appropriate use of AWS operational best practices

 - Estimate AWS usage costs and identify operational cost control mechanisms

 - Migrate on-premises workloads to AWS

-Given the scope of the questions above, you should learn the concepts of the AWS architecture, the AWS Operational Framework, as well as the AWS CLI and AWS SDK/API tools.
-Having prior knowledge on fundamental networking and security will also be very valuable.
+Given the scope of the questions and exam labs, you should learn the concepts of the AWS architecture, the AWS Operational Framework, as well as the AWS CLI and AWS SDK/API tools.
+Having prior knowledge of fundamental networking and security will also be very valuable.
 This guide aims to provide you a straightforward guide when reviewing for this exam.

 The whitepapers listed below are arranged in such a way that you will learn the concepts first, before proceeding to application and best practices.
 If you need a refresh on your AWS fundamentals, go check out our guide on the AWS Certified Cloud Practitioner Exam before proceeding below.

 - Amazon Virtual Private Cloud Connectivity Options – Study how you can connect different VPCs together, your VPCs to your on-premises network, and vice versa.

 - Development and Test on AWS – Study how you can leverage AWS to create development and test environments, implement pipelines and automation, and perform different validation tests for your applications.